Here are those poems which I wish to share. I love jokes, rhymes, and wordplay, and I savor the challenge of fitting ideas into metric verse.

 Pour a cuppa Pour a, pour a, pour a cuppa Pour a, pour a, pour a cuppa Pour a, pour a, pour a cuppa One sip of Darjeeling Sparks my fantasy I don't bother trying out Any other tea Finished steeping Board the flavor train West Bengali Worldwide acclaim I ...
 I'm hooked on Darjeeling That tea-leafy feeling Another cup for me Hooked on Darjeeling Those leaves got me reeling Another cup for me Little insects puncture Veins of growing leaves Causing plants to send out Muscatel terpenes Come on, boiling water Be a friend to me Bring me piquant secrets From those ancient trees Grapelike flavor Puts me on my knees I'm in heaven Filled with ecstasy I ...
 I'm hooked on Darjeeling That tea-leafy feeling No other drink for me Hooked on Darjeeling Those leaves got me reeling No other drink for me

 I rambled through a grid of streets which I thought I knew cold The street lamps turned to will-o-wisps, alluring balls of gold I lost my bearings wandering—I got all turned around But I'm OK.
 I found my way, and now I'm homeward bound.
-I got disoriented on the roads I knew of old I took some time to cogitate—I knew I wouldn't fold The path that I was seeking is no longer sought, but found I'm A-OK.
+I got disoriented on the roads I walked of old I took some time to cogitate, with faith I wouldn't fold The path that I was seeking is no longer sought, but found I'm A-OK.
 I found my way, and now I'm homeward bound.
 Surveying my surroundings gave my instincts purchase-hold Rearmed with subtle pointers, I grew confidently bold Old landmarks shuffled out to say, "You're on familiar ground" I'm A-OK.
 I found my way, and now I'm homeward bound.

 A Star Wars parody of the classic Dean Martin song “That’s Amore”.